Yingwen-Liu/Blackjack-Deep-Q-Networks/README.md

 The win rate is around 40%.
 Need more fine-tuning for further use

-- Btw, this DQN leanrt to count cards, which is what you should not do in reality.
+- Btw, this DQN leanrt to count cards, which you should not do in reality.

 *You will 100% lose money from Blackjack, so no gambling*